 For Kaiser Permanente, another key feature of the remote monitoring program is that it is integrated into existing workflows, so as to not create onerous processes for care teams.

 “Everything must be incorporated into existing workflows and systems,” said Stevens, “Because if you ask people to use different systems, it probably won’t happen.”
-With the burnout that clinicians are already facing (51% of physicians reported experiencing frequent or constant feelings of burnout), it is critical that new programs fit well into existing clinical workflows to be effective within the current framework of care management and care delivery.
+With the burnout that clinicians are already facing, it is critical that new programs fit well into existing clinical workflows to be effective within the current framework of care management and care delivery.

 The program offered by KP – powered by Validic Impact – sits directly in Kaiser Permanente’s electronic health record (EHR).
 Data is visualized within the workflow, goals are set within the workflow, progress is measured within the workflow – all so clinicians can easily identify trends in readings and out-of-range values that translate to trends in behavior.
 According to Stevens, this allows Kaiser Permanente to “support home-based care in a more seamless way.”

 Finally, of critical importance to Kaiser Permanente was offering a solution that would allow care teams to manage the total health of a patient, rather than focusing on a single disease.